 - To disparage/blackmail senior executives for getting promotions or other perks

-If a man is guilty of a sexual offence in the workplace, then he is liable to be punished under the provisions of the PoSH Act but what if someone maliciously implicates a man in such a case?
+If a man is guilty of a sexual offense in the workplace, then he is liable to be punished under the provisions of the PoSH Act but what if someone maliciously implicates a man in such a case?
 How he can save his career and reputation from the catastrophic results of such accusations and the repercussions of being called a sexual delinquent?
 Well, we at Muds are here to help you with your options.
 Many people are afraid of taking legal help in such cases due to the lack of understanding of PoSH laws and fear of reputational damage.
 Here we will give you solutions for tackling malicious PoSH complaints and tell you how our legal help can save your reputation and your career.

 Understanding the PoSH Act’s Provisions for False Complaints

-Section 14 of the PoSH Act 2013 addresses this issue of the false complaint by giving provisions of punishment for complainant.
-In case the complaint is found to be untrue and filed with malicious intent then, the internal complaints committee can take actions on the complainant.
+Section 14 of the PoSH Act 2013 addresses this issue of the false complaint by giving provisions of punishment for the complainant.
+In case the complaint is found to be untrue and filed with malicious intent then, the internal complaints committee can take action on the complainant.
 But the punishments prescribed in the act have proven insignificant as the number of false complaints under the PoSH act continues to rise with every passing year.
 This is where taking legal help can play a big role to save your career and make the complainant pay for the reputational damage and stress they have caused.

 Take for example the case of Anita Suresh vs Union of India & Others (W.P (C) 5114/2015) in Delhi High Court.
 The court found the petition lacking any merit and dismissed the case.
 It also ordered the complainant to pay Rs.
 50000/- for filing a false complaint and granted ESI-Corporation freedom to take strict action against her.

-Currently, the main issue with the act is that it is harder to determine whether the complaint was malicious just on the bases of lack of proofs.
+Currently, the main issue with the act is that it is harder to determine whether the complaint was malicious just on the bases of lack of proof.
 This leads to many false complainants get away without any punishment even if their accusations prove to be wrong after investigation.
 So, if you have been a victim of a malicious PoSH complaint, then you must take legal action against the complainant to ensure they won’t leave without facing any consequences.

 What You Can Do if Trapped in Malicious PoSH Complaint?